921kiyo/retail-react/README.md

     - "LARGE" for £15.00 off when you have bought at least one footwear item and spent over £75.00
   - You cannot apply any voucher code more than once.
   - If you remove any items from the shopping cart, the voucher is no longer in effect.
 However, you can apply any discount voucher again.

-- All the responsible design can be found in the client/build/public/css directory.

 ## Approach and Thinking
 I planned how to structure models and views.